Background pattern

 Do not store above 25°C. Do not refrigerate or freeze.

-The tube must be discarded after 1 year after its first opening.
-Write the date of the first tube opening in the space indicated for this on the box.
+The tube should be discarded 1 year after first opening.
+Write the date of first opening of the tube in the space provided on the carton.

 Composition of Prenamid

-• The active principles are calcipotriol and betamethasone.
+• The active substances are calcipotriol and betamethasone.
 One gram of ointment contains 50 micrograms of calcipotriol (as monohydrate) and 0.5 mg of betamethasone (as dipropionate).

-• The other components (excipients) are: all-rac-α-tocopherol (E307), oleic alcohol, light liquid paraffin, and white vaseline.
+• The other ingredients (excipients) are: all-rac-α-tocopherol (E307), oleic acid, light liquid paraffin and white vaseline.

-The ointment is presented in aluminum/epoxyphenol tubes with a polyethylene or polypropylene screw cap.
+The ointment is presented in aluminum/epoxyphenol tubes with a screw cap of polyethylene or polypropylene.

 Sandoz Farmacéutica, S.A.